informationgrid/ingrid-editor/FAQ.md

 ```
 ### Profile definition file

-Every profile has definition file, which contains configurations for the specific profile.
+Each profile needs a definition file which contains necessary information about the profile.
+An example can be found below.
-This profile is used for the following information:

-* identifier of the profile
-* name
-* description
-* facet definition for documents
-* facet definition for addresses
-* definiton of catalog codelists

-A new Profile definition class must be available as a service for the specific profile.
-It also must
-implement the interface `CatalogProfile`

 <details>
   <summary>Example</summary>